cylnwy/Web-chat/README.md

-# 2019-Python
+# 2019-Python-WebCat

+(The outcome of the Engnieering Part III course)

 Author: Huyue Wang

 This is a python-based web chat client that works with a pre-setted cherrypy server.

-The user can log in to their account, have a broadcast, private chat, and find other users through the web-based UI.
+The user can log in to their account, then  have a broadcast, private chat, and find other users through the web-based UI.

 The development involved the use of python and cherrypy for the back-end and HTML and CSS for the front-end.